shervindanesh/node-server/README.md

     ```
     git clone <%REMOTE_REPO_PATH%>
     ```
-2. Get the dependencies for the project by using: (inside the cloned directory)
+2. Get the dependencies for the project by using (inside the cloned directory):
     ```
     npm install
     ```